55 Sights in Padua, Italy (with Map and Images)

 Placido Cortese Christian Michelides / CC BY-SA 4.0

 The list of stumbling stones in Veneto contains the list of stumbling stones placed in Veneto.
 They commemorate the Venetian victims of the persecution of the Nazi-Fascist regime as part of an initiative by the German artist Gunter Demnig extended to the whole of Europe.
-The first stumbling block in Veneto was laid in Venice on 12 January 2014 in memory of those deported from the Israelite Rest Home in Cannaregio 2874.
+The first stumbling stone in Veneto was placed in Venice on January 12, 2014 in memory of the deportees from the Jewish Rest Home in Cannaregio 2874.

 Wikipedia: Pietre d'inciampo in Veneto (IT)